Get Your API Key

 Here’s a quick example of how you can publish and retrieve these values:

-Get started with these key endpoints:
+Get started with these key endpoints:- Run Workflow - Execute a published workflow

-When running a workflow through the API, it follows an asynchronous pattern:
+When running a workflow through the API, it follows an asynchronous pattern:-

-First, you call the Run Workflow endpoint which immediately returns a workflow run id
+First, you call the Run Workflow endpoint which immediately returns a workflow run

 .
-The workflow execution happens asynchronously in the background.
+The workflow execution happens asynchronously in the background. -

-Then, you use the Get Workflow Run endpoint using the id
+Then, you use the Get Workflow Run endpoint using the

 returned from the Run Workflow endpoint to check on the status and retrieve the results.
 A common pattern is to poll this endpoint every few seconds until the workflow run is complete.